- If your child is not going to be at school please use the Report an Absence feature within Hero or phone the school office before 9:00am.

-If you child is late for school, please have them visit the school office on their arrival so that the attendance register can be updated.
+- If your child is late to school, please have them visit the office before heading to their classroom.

 Methven Primary School, Our Lady of the Snows School, and Lauriston School hold a joint Athletic Sports day each year in Term 4.
 The event is organised by (and held at) Methven Primary School.

 Junior students are placed in mixed gender, age and ability groups for running, jumping & throwing activities.
 The activities are designed to teach athletic skills that lead on to Senior athletic activities, with the emphasis on participation, accepting and being sporting.

 Senior students are separated by gender and age groups and participate in high jump, long jump, short sprint, long sprint, shot put, and discus events.
 Students have the opportunity to become eligible for the County Schools Athletic Sports, and the Canterbury Athletic day in Christchurch.

 Details will be listed on our Event Calendar leading up to the event.

 Methven Primary School’s Bank Account details are below:

 The school operates a very successful Behaviour Management Programme, whereby children are encouraged to be responsible for their own actions and behaviour and to respect their own property and that of others.
 Each class has a Behaviour Book that monitors classroom issues and there is a Playground Book that monitors playground incidents.
 We have a six-step Behaviour Procedure that allows children to clearly understand the consequences of repeated inappropriate behaviour.
 Parents are contacted of there are serious matters of concern.
 We would encourage parents to contact the school if they have any concerns.